-- (ii) Screen Rate Determination for Floating Rate Notes Benchmark other than SOFR - (1) Where Screen Rate Determination is specified in the relevant Pricing Supplement as the manner in which the Rate of Interest is to be determined, and where the relevant Pricing Supplement specifies a Benchmark with respect to one or more Series of Floating Rate Notes that is not SOFR (as defined in paragraph 3(c)(iii)) below, the Rate of Interest for each Interest Accrual Period will, subject as provided below, be either: - (A) the offered quotation; or - (B) the arithmetic mean of the offered quotations,
+- ii) Screen Rate Determination for Floating Rate Notes Benchmark Other than SOFR - (1) Where Screen Rate Determination is specified in the relevant Pricing Supplement as the manner in which the Rate of Interest is to be determined, and the relevant Benchmark is not SOFR, the Rate of Interest for each Interest Period will be either: - (a) The offered quotation; or - (b) The arithmetic mean of the offered quotation(s), expressed as a percentage rate per annum, for the Benchmark which appears on the Relevant Screen Page (the "Screen Page Reference Rate") as at the Relevant Time on the Interest Determination Date in question plus or minus (as indicated in the relevant Pricing Supplement) the Spread (if any), all as determined by the Calculation Agent in accordance with Condition 3(c)(iv) (Interest Rate Determination Provisions for Floating Rate Notes).

-(expressed as a percentage rate per annum) for the Relevant Rate which appears or appear, as the case may be, on the Relevant Screen Page (or any other such page as may replace that page on the relevant service, or such other service as may be nominated as the information vendor, for the purpose of displaying comparable rates) (the "Relevant Screen Page Rate") as at either 11.00 a.m.
-(London time in the case of LIBOR a "Principal Financial Centre") on the

-Interest Determination Date in question as determined by the Calculation Agent.
-If five or more of such offered quotations are available on the Relevant Screen Page, the highest (or, if there is more than one such highest quotation, one only of such quotations) and the lowest (or, if there is more than one such lowest quotation, one only of such quotations) shall be disregarded by the Calculation Agent for the purpose of determining the arithmetic mean of such offered quotations.
+If five or more of such offered quotations are available on the Relevant Screen Page, the highest (or, if there is more than one such highest quotation, only one of such quotations) and the lowest (or, if there is more than one such lowest quotation, one only of such quotations) shall be disregarded by the Calculation Agent for the purpose of determining the arithmetic mean of such offered quotations.